OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

   to be exchanged as subprotocols.
 * "message": frontend responses which do not have meaningful payloads are logged like this, where the field value is the message type
+* ``"message": "cancel_request"``: sent after a query, when the frontend attempts to cancel said query.
+This message is sent over a different port, thus bring shown as a different flow.
+It has no direct answer from the backend, but if successful will lead to an ``ErrorResponse`` in the transaction where the query was sent.

 There are several different authentication messages possible, based on selected authentication method. (e.g. the SASL authentication will have a set of